PowerShell/PSReadLine/README.md

 ### Install from GitHub (deprecated)

 With the preview release of PowerShellGet for PowerShell V3/V4, I am deprecating downloads from GitHub.
-I don't intend to update releases on GitHub, and may remove the release entirely from GitHub at some point.
+We don't intend to update releases on GitHub, and may remove the release entirely from GitHub at some point.

-To install the build from GitHub, you can install using [PsGet](http://psget.net) (very easy to install), and run `Install-Module PSReadLine`.
-Note that PsGet and PowerShellGet both have a Install-Module command, but they are very different despite having similar names and commands.
-PowerShellGet is implemented and supported by the PowerShell team at Microsoft, PsGet is a 3rd party tool that was a source of inspiration for PowerShellGet.

-If you'd rather not use PsGet, you can just download the file [PSReadLine.zip](https://github.com/PowerShell/PSReadLine/releases/download/Latest/PSReadLine.zip) and extract the contents into your `C:\Users\[User]\Documents\WindowsPowerShell\modules\PSReadLine` folder.
-(You may have to create these directories if they don't exist.)

 ### Post Installation